kentv0/academic-projects/README.md

 ------
 An array is a collection of similar data types.
 Array is a container object that hold values of homogeneous type.
 It is also known as a static data structure because the size of an array must be specified at the time of its declaration.
 An array can be either primitive or reference type.
 It gets memory in heap area.
 Index of array starts from zero to ```size - 1```.
 ### Declaration
+* Both are valid syntax for array declaration, but the first is more readable.
     ```java
     datatype[] identifier;
     ```